nitinmuk/weather-dashboard/README.md

 # Description:
-It is a weather search application which eature dynamically updated HTML and CSS and can be used to check current day weather and 5 days weather forcast for any city.
+It is a weather search application which eature dynamically updated HTML and CSS and can be used to check current day weather and 5 days weather forecast for any city.
 It uses third party APIs to display weather data.

 # Screenshots of built weather dashboard application:
 ![Weather-dashboard-No-Search-History](./assets/images/readme/Weather-dashboard-No-Search-History.JPG)